JMSDOnline/vstacklet/docs/bin/www-permissions.sh.md

 ### vstacklet::wwwperms::version()

-Prints the version of the www-permissions script. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/bin/www-permissions.sh#L398-L405)
+Prints the version of the vs-perms (www-permissions) script. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/bin/www-permissions.sh#L402-L409)

 *function has no options*